-- Coordinating this procurement strategy on behalf of the Council and leading on the implementation of the procurement aims. - Providing guidance to contract owners in the control and management of contracts.
+- Coordinating this procurement strategy on behalf of the Council and leading on the implementation of the procurement aims. - Providing guidance to contract owners in the control and management of contracts. - Development and maintenance of procurement documentation, procedures, guidance and web pages to publicise procurement plans, information and advice to potential suppliers and staff; to comply with transparency requirements and promote the vision and strategy.

-- Development and maintenance of procurement documentation and web pages to publicise procurement plans, information and advice to potential suppliers and staff; to comply with transparency requirements. - Providing assistance to contract owners in the planning and co-ordination of improvement of current contracts, business continuity, exit strategies and post contract appraisals and reviews. - Ensuring the procurement process eliminates the potential for fraud and favouritism towards any supplier. - Supplier analysis to identify supplier base, spend per supplier, spend per category. - Coordinate and monitor the Council Contracts Register to allow improved advanced planning for procurement and contract management activity. - Organising training for staff, to include specific procurement training, induction and Contract Standing Orders.
+- Providing assistance to contract owners in the planning and co-ordination of improvement of current contracts, business continuity, exit strategies and post contract appraisals and reviews. - Ensuring the procurement process eliminates the potential for fraud and favouritism towards any supplier. - Supplier analysis to identify supplier base, spend per supplier, spend per category. - Coordinate and monitor the Council Contracts Register to allow improved advanced planning for procurement and contract management activity. - Organising training for staff, to include specific procurement training, induction and Contract Standing Orders.